hglee/GenesysZu3EGFpgaExample/PCAMPetaLinux/README.md

 * ov5640 driver does not support RAW10 format.
 * ov5640 driver support at least 1280x720 at 8bpp.
 * ov5640 driver only supports up to 1280x720 at 24bpp.
+* ov5640 driver only supports predefined modes.
+If you specify a different resolution, it will be set to predefined mode.

 ## TODO